15-Year vs 30-Year Mortgage: Which Should You Choose?

 Fixed-rate 30-year home loans are the most straightforward and common type of mortgage loan on the market.

-Given that home prices are relatively high and interest rates have not dropped substantially in recent years, 30-year home loans have started looking more attractive than other options.
+Given that home prices are relatively high and interest rates have not dropped substantially in recent years, 30-year home loans are often more attractive than other options.
 Despite the higher overall interest cost, the lower monthly payments on 30-year mortgages make it easier to afford a home.

-Borrowers always have the option of paying off the mortgage early.
-Every extra principal payment reduces your overall loan balance and reduces the amount of interest that compounds over time as well.
+Borrowers always have the option of paying off a mortgage early.
+Every extra principal payment reduces your overall loan balance and the amount of interest that compounds over time.

 The final thing to consider is that a 30-year mortgage provides a greater tax benefit than a shorter-term mortgage if you take the mortgage interest deduction.